Hurricane, bowl season has Gamecocks, Hokies still playing

 The Hokies were joyous after defeating the highly favored Cavaliers.
 Fuente said it was important for his players to settle their emotions and get back to work if they want to play in a bowl.

-“We’ve certainly handled a lot of disappointment,” Fuetne said.
+“We’ve certainly handled a lot of disappointment,” Fuente said.
 “Now let’s handle some celebration and people patting us on the back and let’s get ready for this next game.”

 Said South Carolina’s Muschamp: “We’ve got an extra week of the season.”